socheatsok78/gickup-action/README.md

 A GitHub Action for backing up any git repositories using [gickup](https://github.com/cooperspencer/gickup).

 ## Usage
+Create a new repository or use an existing one where you want to set up the backup action (e.g., `socheatsok78/.gickup`).
+This repository will hold your gickup configuration and the action workflow.

-Create a `.gickup/gickup.yml` file in your repository with your preferred configuration:
+First, create a `.gickup/gickup.yml` file in that repository with your preferred configuration:

 ```yml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/cooperspencer/gickup/refs/heads/main/gickup_spec.json